James Henry Bowker

-Colonel James Henry Bowker (23 August 1825 – 27 October 1900), was a South African naturalist, archaeologist and soldier.
+Colonel James Henry Bowker (23 August 1825 – 27 October 1900), was a Cape Colony naturalist, archaeologist and soldier.
 He was co-author with Roland Trimen of South African Butterflies (1887–89; 3 vols.).

 Early life

 Bowker was the ninth and youngest son of Miles Bowker (born c.1758 at Deckham's Hall, Gateshead, Durham), and Anna Maria Mitford, (born 1782 in Mitford, Northumberland, died 8 July 1868 at Tharfield), both 1820 Settlers.
 He was born on a farm known as Olive Burn, on the Klein Monden River, north of Port Kowie.
 He was actually baptised as William Henry Bowker on 17 December 1825, but was known as James Henry Bowker.

 Military career

-Bowker participated in the frontier wars of 1846 and 1850, and in 1855 he was appointed an inspector of the Frontier Armed and Mounted Police (F.A.M.P.), later succeeding Sir Walter Currie as Commandant.
+Bowker participated in the frontier wars of 1846 and 1850, and in 1855 he was appointed an inspector of the Frontier Armed and Mounted Police (F.A.M.P.), later succeeding Sir Walter Currie as commandant.
 He also acted as High Commissioner of Basutoland.
-During the Seventh and Eighth Kaffir Wars he was promoted to Colonel.
+During the Seventh and Eighth Kaffir Wars he was promoted to colonel.
 He took part in the suppression of the Kat River Rebellion and the capture of Fort Armstrong in 1846–7, for which he earned a medal and clasp.
 He took part in expeditions to Basutoland in 1868 and commanded a police force in the territory after its annexation.
 He led the Frontier Armed and Mounted Police in 1870 and commanded the expedition that led to the annexation of the diamond fields of Griqualand West in 1871.
 He was Chief Commissioner on the diamond fields of Griqualand West until his retirement to Malvern, Durban in 1878.